hogyadenes/CarND-Unscented-Kalman-Filter-Project/README.md

 # Tuning the parameters
 Before implementing NIS I tuned the two process noise parameters by hand.
 I found that by setting the standard deviation for the longitudinal acceleration to 2 m/s^2 and for the yaw acceleration to 0.4 rad/s^2 the filter can pass the RMSE requirements.

 The NIS-test also confirmed these parameters - the following NIS values are calculated after each update step (laser and radar).
+They are below 7.83 most of the time which seems just about right.
  7.96866
  2.16449
  0.435831